xplosionmind/tommi.space/content/notes/public/Now.md

 ## Studying

-{% comment %}I am living in [Venice](https://www.comune.venezia.it/ 'Venice institutional website'), Italy, where {% endcomment %}I am a student of [Philosophy, International Studies and Economics](https://unive.it/pise 'PISE course page on UniVe website') at [Ca’ Foscari University](https://unive.it 'Ca’ Foscari University website').
+I am living in [Venice](https://comune.venezia.it 'Venice institutional website'), Italy, where I am a student of [Philosophy, International Studies and Economics](https://unive.it/pise 'PISE course page on UniVe website') at [Ca’ Foscari University](https://unive.it 'Ca’ Foscari University website').

 ### Writing my thesis